Andi-Lo/masterthesis/outline.md

   * Filter mechanices of Lines + Vehicle type
   * Layer style switcher
   * Route finder
   * Bezier Easing

 # Ergebnisse
-  * Query times by trip amount
-  * FPS performance?
+  * What did I wanted to achiev and what was the outcome

 # Ausblick